 I wrote this for Elle!
 The Full Frontal host discussed Trump’s damaging use of language with journalist Masha Gessen at the PEN World Voices Festival.
 “Waking up every morning is like having a tennis ball machine and having the tennis balls shoot us in the […]

-Listen to Jo Piazza HERE.
+Listen to Kristen Radtke HERE.

 Kristen Radtke masters a mode of storytelling that’s uniquely her own in her graphic memoir, “Imagine Wanting Only This.”
 Eerily-haunting, her book explores how certain special people touch and shape our lives, and why we’re sometimes attracted to places (and people) in various states of ruin and unraveling.
 This genre-smashing novel (and our pod conversation) never shies away from the big questions: Why are we here, and what will we leave behind?

 Listen to Kelly Oxford HERE.
 This weeks guest, Kelly Oxford, tells it like it is — and she inspires millions of other women to speak their minds and share their experiences too.
 Her first book of essays “Everything is Perfect When You’re a Liar” was an […]